-Aqua Glow in the Dark Powder - for glass, ceramic, metal and woodSFXC
+Aqua Glow in the Dark Powder - for solvent based mediumsSFXC

-This Aqua glow powder is a solvent based glow in the dark pigment that can give up to 10 hours of glow time!
+This Aqua glow powder is a solvent based glow in the dark pigment with up to 10 hours glow time!

 Anything that glows in the dark is known as phosphorescent or photoluminescent.

-All our phosphorescent products are made using a high grade phosphor called strontium aluminate.
-This high strength strontium aluminate releases energy more slowly than some other phosphors, making some of the brightest and longest lasting glow-in-the-dark smart materials on the market.
+Our phosphorescent products are made using a high grade phosphor called Strontium Aluminate.
+The energy is released slower than other phosphors, making them one of the brightest and longest lasting glow materials on the market.

 WHAT CAN I MAKE GLOW IN THE DARK?

-You can use SFXC glow in the dark powders and pigments in lots of different ways.
-Our solvent based glow powder can be added to any non-water based medium to create hundreds of different products and projects.
-Some glowing examples that our products are used in are:
+Our solvent based glow powder can be added to non-water based mediums to create hundreds of different products and projects.
+Some glowing examples include:

 - Photo luminescent signs; road signage and emergency exits